-Section 1231 - Includes gains and losses on farm real estate and equipment meeting the new TRA '97 holding period requirements, cattle and horses held 24 months, other livestock held 12 months, casualty and theft losses and other involuntary conversions, qualified sales of timber, and un-harvested crops sold with farmland which was held at least one year.
+1. Section 1231 - Includes gains and losses on farm real estate and equipment meeting the new holding period requirements, cattle and horses held 24 months, other livestock held 12 months, casualty and theft losses and other involuntary conversions, qualified sales of timber, and unharvested crops sold with farmland which was held at least one year.
 There are instances, however, when gain on livestock, equipment, land, buildings, and other improvements is treated specifically under Section 1245, 1250, 1252, and 1255.

 Note: Net Sec.
 1231 gains are treated as ordinary income to the extent of un-recaptured net Sec.
 1231 losses for the five most recent prior years.
 A taxpayer that claimed a net Sec.
-1231 loss on the 1992, 1993, 1994, 1995 or 1996 return and has a net Sec.
-1231 gain for 1997, must recapture the losses on the 1997 return.
+1231 loss on the 1993, 1994, 1995, 1996 or 1997 return and has a net Sec.
+1231 gain for 1998, must recapture the losses on the 1998 return.
 Losses are to be recaptured in the order in which they occurred.

-2. Section 1245 - This is the depreciation recapture section.
+- 2. Section 1245 The depreciation recapture section.
 Farm machinery, purchased breeding, dairy, draft and sporting livestock held for the required period and sold at a gain are reported under this section.
-It also applies to depreciation claimed on capitalized production costs and to amounts which would have been capitalized if the taxpayer had not elected out of capitalization.
-Gain will be ordinary income to the extent of depreciation or cost recovery taken after 12/31/61 for equipment and 12/31/69 for livestock.
-Gain will also be ordinary income to the extent of Sec.
-179 expense deductions recaptured.

-Tangible real property (except some Sec.
+Gain will be ordinary income to the extent of depreciation and Sec.
+179 expense deductions.
+Gain to the extent of depreciation claimed on capitalized pre-production costs are also reported here. - Tangible real property (except some Sec.
 1250 buildings and their structural components) used as an integral part of farming is Sec.
 1245 property.
 Single-purpose livestock and horticultural structures (placed in service after 1980) are Sec.
 1245 property.
 Nonresidential 15, 18, and 19-year ACRS property becomes Sec.
 1245 property if fast recovery has been used.
-Other tangible real property includes silos, storage structures, fences, paved barnyards, orchards and vineyards.

-3. Section 1250 - Farm buildings and other depreciable real property held over one year and sold at a gain are reported in this section unless the assets are Sec.
+Other tangible real property includes silos, storage structures, fences, paved barnyards, orchards and vineyards. - 3.
+Section 1250 Farm buildings and other depreciable real property held over one year and sold at a gain are reported in this section unless the assets are Sec.
 1245 property.
 If other than straight line depreciation was used on property placed in service before 1981, the gain to the extent of depreciation claimed after 1969 that exceeds what would have been allowed under straight line depreciation is recaptured as ordinary income.
 No recapture takes place when only straight line depreciation has been used.
 A taxpayer may shift such real property to straight line depreciation without special consent.

-Gain not subject to recapture on Sec.
-1250 assets sold after May 6, 1997 and before 2001, will be taxed at a maximum rate of 25%.
+Gain to the extent of SL depreciation on Sec.
+1250 assets sold after May 6, 1997 and before 2001, is called unrecaptured Sec.
+1250 gain and is taxed at a maximum rate of 25%.